Waracle/cake-manager/README.txt

 Requires Java 20 to run and requires lombok annotations to be enabled on intelliJ.
 I used TDD and 'The Double Loop' cycle which is described brilliantly here: https://jmauerhan.wordpress.com/talks/double-loop-tdd-bdd-done-right/
-Flyway migration scripts run automatically on startup
+Flyway migration scripts run automatically on startup.

+CICD
+Github actions workflow is setup to automatically test and build the docker container.
+Then it is pushed to dockerhub which can be viewed here: https://hub.docker.com/r/phillipdenness1/cakemanager

 Starting app
+Pull from dockerhub
+docker run --publish 8080:8080 phillipdenness1/cakemanager:latest

-Using docker
+Build and run docker
-Build the container ` docker build --tag java-docker .  ` Run the container `docker run --publish 8080:8080 java-docker`
+Build the container `docker build --tag cakemanagerpd . ` Run the container `docker run --publish 8080:8080 cakemanagerpd`

 Using docker-compose
 run docker compose `docker-compose up`